 Next, here is the goal of the steadfast among us: L’Eglise Sacre Coeur.

-lastly, here is the view from the top, which spared me from climbing Tour Eiffel.
+Lastly, here is the view from the top, which spared me from climbing Le Tour Eiffel.

 I finally made it to Monte Carlo at 5:15 PM.
 The first thing I did, once checking in, was find all the remaining hotel telephone numbers on my list.
 The Monte Carlo is the last photo on this set.
 I know I said two posts would be up tonight, but downward and sleepward.
 See you manana.